peterkwkwan/Programming_Theory/python-M2/1_html_webscrapping.md

   print(shoe.text)
 ```

-> Let's try to get the price
+> How do we get the prices?

 ```
 # get the prices